Skip to main content

 Now is a good time to set up a Remote Collector, as RCs are dedicated to discovery and can handle larger network ranges than your Main Appliance (MA).

 If you’ll be discovering any Microsoft Windows OS-based servers or guests, go ahead and set up an instance of WDS.
-Note that your WDS instance can be connected to either your Main Appliance OR to a Remote Collector.
-If you do have an RC set up, it’s recommended to connect to WDS rather than connecting it to your MA.
+Note that your WDS instance can be connected to either your MA or to an RC.
+If you have an RC set up, we recommend connecting the instance to the RC instead of your MA.

-If you're discovering any Microsoft- or Windows-based products, install the WDS first.
+If you're discovering any Microsoft- or Windows-based products, first install the WDS.

-Start by discovering your network.
+Next, discover your network.
 Navigate to Discovery > SNMP and click Create to create a SNMP/Network discovery job.
 This will build out a base for the rest of your network.
-Then move on to vServer discovery, followed by Windows/Linux servers, etc.

 info

-See auto-discovery best practices for recommendations on the order in which to run initial discoveries.
-If you're familiar, jump right into SNMP/Network discovery.
+See the Autodiscovery Best Practices for recommendations on the order in which to run initial discoveries.
+If you're already familiar with these practices, jump right into SNMP/Network discovery.

 Add SNMP discoveryAdd SNMP discovery

-• Other: Represents "other" devices like laptops, workstations, network printers, etc. that are not rack-mounted
+• Other: Represents "other" devices, like laptops, workstations, and network printers, that aren't rack-mounted.

-Once you change a hardware type, all the corresponding devices that refer to that hardware and are of the type "unknown" will automatically be categorized accordingly.
+Once you change a hardware type, all the corresponding devices that refer to that hardware and have been assigned the unknown type will automatically be categorized accordingly.

-The hardware bulk edit feature allows changing hardware properties in bulk for all undefined hardware types and it will automatically categorize all devices belonging to the category.
-See the bulk edit YouTube videos or bulk edit documentation for more information.
+The hardware bulk edit feature allows you to change hardware properties in bulk for all undefined hardware types.
+It automatically categorizes all devices belonging to a specific category.
+See the Bulk Edit video or Bulk Edit documentation for more information.

-Also, once a hardware type is defined, any newly imported or discovered devices will go into the right category.
+Once a hardware type has been defined, any newly imported or discovered devices will go into the correct category.

-To view the details of discovered items, navigate to that item's list page and select an item from the table.
+To view the details of a discovered item type, navigate to that item type's list page and select an item from the table.

-For example, go to Resources > All Devices and click on a device name to view device details.
-Depending on the device and information available, fields like Hardware, Serial #, Total CPUs, RAM, OS, and IP Addresses can be populated.
+For example, you can go to Resources > All Devices and click on a device name to view that device's details.
+Depending on the device and information available, fields like Hardware, Serial #, Total CPUs, RAM, OS, and IP Addresses may be populated.

 View device detailsView device details